 Summarizing, in spite of some quantitative differences with observational results, the MICOM solution is able to capture the main characteristics of the flow.
-A clear distinction is found, as in the in-situ data, between loopers and nonloopers, confirming the existence of the two separated regimes associated with vortices and background flow.
-Apart from eddy energy levels, the looper characteristics for cyclonic vortices are in a similar range for observed and simulated trajectories, in agreement with the assessment of Section 3b(ii) on the Eulerian characteristics of rings, in terms of formation rate, mechanisms, and propagation.
+A clear distinction is found, as in the in-situ data, between loopers and non-loopers, confirming the existence of the two separated regimes associated with vortices and background flow.
+Apart from eddy energy levels, the looper characteristics for cyclonic vortices are in a similar range for observed and simulated trajectories, in agreement with the assessment of section 3.2.2 on the Eulerian characteristics of rings, in terms of formation rate, mechanisms, and propagation.
 In conclusion, the comparison confirms that the model flow is adequate to the present study, focused on the relationship between Lagrangian and Eulerian properties in coherent structures.

-5. Lagrangian spin estimates and the Eulerian vorticity field investigated and is the focus of the present section.
+5 Lagrangian spin estimates and the Eulerian vorticity field

+The Lagrangian physical meaning of the spin parameter $\Omega$ has been discussed in section 3.1 and associated with the mean angular velocity of the particle velocity vector.
+Its relationship with the underlying Eulerian flow structure, on the other hand, remains to be investigated and it is the focus of the present section.
 In particular, we are interested in verifying whether the Lagrangian $\Omega$ estimate (2) for loopers can be used to quantitatively characterize the Eulerian vorticity $\zeta$ of the underlying rings.
-In the following, we discuss in which circumstances this may occur and what are the corresponding physical implications.
+In the following, we discuss in which circumstances we can expect this to occur and what are the corresponding physical implications.

-The Lagrangian physical meaning of the spin parameter $\Omega$ has been discussed in Section 3a and associated with the mean angular velocity of the particle velocity vector.
-Its relationship with the underlying Eulerian flow structure, on the other hand, remains to be where $v_r$ and $v\theta$ are the radial and tangential velocities, respectively.
-Observations suggest (e.g., Olson, 1980) that the relative vorticity within rings is primarily due to the streamline curvature and to the shear of the tangential velocity $v\theta$ ,
+The general expression of relative vorticity $\zeta$ in polar coordinates, r, $\theta$ , is given by where $v_r$ and $v{\theta}$ are the radial and tangential velocities, respectively.
+Observations suggest (e.g., Olson, 1980) that the relative vorticity within rings is primarily due to the streamline curvature and to the shear of the tangential velocity $v{\theta}$ ,